Meet Babita – A Social Health Activist working to save the lives of unborn girls in Jhunjhunu, Rajasthan

 Babita worked as a seamstress initially but her passion to serve the women in her community made her join the ASHA initiative and become an ASHA worker.
 This initiative also gave her the opportunity to go back to school and clear her 12th standard exams, a lifelong dream of hers!

 Babita has been an ASHA for over 13 years.
-She loves her job as it involves ensuring that pregnant women in her region get the right medical assistance, and that little girls are born into this world.
+She loves her job as it involves ensuring that pregnant women in her region get the right medical assistance and those little girls are born into this world.
 At the training, Babita was delighted to learn more about the PCPNDT Act (Prohibition of Sex Selection), saying this was the first time that someone had made things simple enough for her to understand!
-She was thankful to receive insights into the root causes of discrimination against the girl child and and the result of the efforts done so far in improving the Child Sex Ratio.
+She was thankful to receive insights into the root causes of discrimination against the girl child and the result of the efforts done so far in improving the Child Sex Ratio.

 Babita’s sincere efforts and dedication as an ASHA have been recognized and awarded by the local government.
 She recollects how the status of women used to be terribly low before.
 But, with initiatives such as the ASHA program and the Vanishing Girls campaign, the acceptance of little girls in Jhunjhunu is improving every day!